 What about our worship, what does it say about our love for God?
 If we are truly in love with Him, then Psalm 34:1 says that we will bless the Lord at all times and His praise shall continually be in our mouths.

 He wants us to not only pray but to also praise Him.
 The Bible is full of stories of victorious people because they praised the Lord -- the walls of Jericho fell when Israel praised God -- Paul and Silas were delivered from prison and won others to Christ because they praised God.

 If there are needs in our lives or others, bring them in prayer before the Lord and then by continued praise we will be assured of the victory because praise changes things.
 Praising God will flood our souls with His divine Presence more than in any other way.

 Why do some not like the noise that often fervent praise brings?
 Why do they think it is unnecessary and even foolish when in Psalm 98:4 we are exhorted to make a loud noise of rejoicing and singing praises unto the Lord?

-The world goes crazy at sports events and rock concerts, and gets so loud one can't speak and be heard - why shouldn't His Followers get happy when they glorify His Name with exuberant and continual praise?
-Psalm 34:1 tells us let His praise be continually be in our mouths.
+The world goes crazy at sports events and rock concerts, and gets so loud one can't speak and be heard -- why shouldn't His Followers get happy when they glorify His Name with exuberant and continual praise?
+Psalm 34:1 tells us to let His praise be continually be in our mouths.

 When we find ourselves going through a storm or a testing place that seems to point to defeat, if we praise the Lord for five minutes we'll sense the glory of His Presence and all things will then seem possible by His mighty Power.